thacherT1D/webdevstuff/Automated_Testing/Automated_JavaScript_Testing.desc.md

     assert.throws(() => editor.redo());
   });
 ```

-Run the tests and make sure the tests fails.
-Write the code for the test.
+Run the `npm test` command and make sure the tests fails.

+Without scrolling down... write the code for the test in your `editor.js` file.

 ```javascript
 'use strict';